CI/CD Pipeline

 ./kestra flow namespace update namespace_name flows/ --no-delete --server http://localhost:8080 --api-token <your-api-token>

-The CLI provides several options to customize your validation and deployment process.
-CLI options you should be aware of include:
+The CLI provides options to tailor the validation and deployment process:

 ./kestra flow validate -h